The Multilingual SEO Best Practices

 This will help Google crawl and index the language version of your website and show it in the search results.

-Practice #5: Measure the Performance of your Multilingual Website
+Practice #5: Measure the Performance of Your Multilingual Website

 Once you have implemented a few of the multilingual SEO best practices on your website, you need to track the performance of your website.

-This can be done by connecting Google Analytics to track the visitors’ behavior and Google Search Console to ensure the website is indexed by Google or using the indexing tools of other search engines.
+This can be done by connecting Google Analytics to track the visitors’ behaviour and Google Search Console to ensure the website is indexed by Google or using the indexing tools of other search engines.

 Conclusion

-International SEO is a delicate process and requires attention to detail.
+Multilingual SEO is a delicate process and requires attention to detail.
 It is not just a process of translating content into other languages.
 There are technical aspects that need to be considered.